QCoDeS/broadbean/README.md

 $ pip install .
 ```
 behind the scenes, `numpy`, `matplotlib`, and `PyQt5` are installed if
 not found.
+If `pip` failed you, you may need to run it as root.
+But a
+better idea is to use a [virtual enviroment](https://github.com/pyenv/pyenv-virtualenv).

-You can now fire up a python interpreter and go
+You can now fire up a python 3 interpreter and go
 ```
 >>> import broadbean as bb
 >>> from broadbean import ripasso as rp